Purik/android-studio-docker/README.md

 My personal image that I use im my CI server for android projects.
 Typical usage:
   - Build image by  ```docker build ... ``` command or get ready image ```docker pull purik/android-studio:latest``` from my public repo
-  - Customize container with studio for any specific project by installing necessary build tools, accepting licenses agreements, etc  througs GUI by X11 that preinstalled in base image
+  - Customize container with studio for any specific project by installing necessary build tools, accepting licenses agreements, etc  throug GUI by X11 that preinstalled in base image
-  - Use customized container as image for your personal projects
+  - Use customized container as image for your personal projects by ```docker commit```